Work Visa Canada

 Canadian Visa Expert will continue to keep our clients informed about updates being made to the Federal Skilled Workers Program (FSWP) as the Canadian government releases more details.
 Our legal team also closely monitors the latest developments regarding various Canadian immigration programs for being issued a work visa to Canada and will provide its clients with professional assessments based upon the most up-to-date information as it becomes available.

-Finally, a distinction needs to be made between the Federal Skilled Worker Program (FSWP) which started accepting applications under the new criteria just discussed as of May 4, 2013, and another Canadian immigration program with a similar name, the new Federal Skilled Trades Program (FSTP), which started accepting applications for a Canada work visa on January 2, 2013.
-The Federal Skilled Worker Program offers a Canadian work visa to eligible skilled foreign workers in 24 eligible professions (such as aerospace engineers, computer programmers, financial and investment analysts, petroleum engineers, and respiratory therapists).
-The newer Federal Skilled Trades Program makes available a Canadian work visa to qualified skilled foreign tradespeople in such occupations as aircraft mechanics, carpenters, crane operators, electricians, ironworkers, machinists, oil and gas well drillers, plumbers, welders and other specified trades.
-Thus, it is important to understand the difference between these two Canadian immigration programs and to also realize that if one's occupation is not listed under one Canada work visa program, it might be under another.
+Finally, a distinction needs to be made between the Federal Skilled Worker Program (FSWP) and another Canadian immigration program with a similar name - the newer Federal Skilled Trades Program (FSTP).
+The Federal Skilled Worker Program offers a Canadian work visa to eligible skilled foreign workers in 50 eligible professions, such as: Audiologists, Computer Programmers, Database Analysts, Dieticians, Financial Analysts, Geoscientists, Human Resource Managers, Mechanical Engineers, Nurses, Physicians, and Univeristy Professors (as of May 1, 2014).
+The newer Federal Skilled Trades Program makes available a Canadian work visa to qualified skilled foreign tradespeople in approximately 90 occupations (as of May 1, 2014) such as: aircraft mechanics, carpenters, crane operators, electricians, ironworkers, machinists, oil and gas well drillers, plumbers, welders and other specified trades.
+Thus, it is important to understand the difference between these two Canadian immigration programs for being issued a Permanent Resident Visa to Canada and to also realize that if one's occupation is not listed under one Canada work visa program, it might be under another.

 Read more about the Federal Skilled Trades Program - the new Canadian Immigration program!